 A manicure and pedicure are absolute musts to feel well put together.
 The latest colour on the fingers and toes is an easy, non-confrontational way to stay up to date.
 Don’t forget to wipe the nail with remover before the base coat; the manicure lasts so much longer.
 I don’t do gels as my nails are not strong enough but this move means my manicure will see me right through the week.
 A new shade, a simple pleasure but it brings all smiles.

 Smiling takes years off the face, especially in photographs and besides who doesn’t want to be the recipient of a beautiful smile.
 Invest in teeth; they deserve it.
-They are hard working, long lasting and define one of our most important features, our mouths.
+They are hard-working, long-lasting and define one of our most important features, our mouths.
 A million red lipsticks won’t hide unhappy teeth.

 Hydrate constantly and sleep well as no one product can duplicate the wonderful benefits of water and rest.
 Invest time and energy in skincare.
 Know your products and use them.
 I am often guilty of skipping my routine when I am tired or rushed.
 There are no valid excuses; I know my serums and moisturisers help give me the glow I am looking for.
-Wrinkles are not the ageing baddie we are lead to believe; a lifeless and dry complexion is the guilty party.
+Wrinkles are not the aging baddie we are lead to believe; a lifeless and dry complexion is the guilty party.